Night Terrors and Nightmares

 Can adults experience night terrors?

-Yes, although less common than in children.
+Yes, adults can experience night terrors, although it is less common than in children.

 What triggers night terrors and nightmares?